awaisrauf/awais/index.md

 # News

+Note: Those news are rather old by now.

 #### Randopt at SoCal Python Meetup
 On Tuesday May 29, I will be presenting Randopt at the SoCal Python Meetup. [[Event](https://www.meetup.com/socalpython/events/250883803/), [Randopt](https://github.com/seba-1511/randopt)]